yuulive/eu/README.md

 Importantly, this would be a zero-cost abstraction.
 In theory, the `Option`s will be removed because they are not checked against.
 The `FnOnce` can be optimized out (as it's just the compiler manipulating the syntax tree) so then the struct holds no unoptimizable data.
-This means it's size should be effectively 0, and thus it will be optimized away.
+This means its size should be effectively 0, and thus it will be optimized away.

 ## How it works